theredcmdcraft/gitflow-avh/The-Python-rewrite.md

-This page will contain a few words on the Python rewrite, the design goals, and I might even experiment with designing it "out in the open".
+This page will contain a few words on the Python rewrite (see the [feature/python-rewrite](http://github.com/nvie/gitflow/tree/feature/python-rewrite) branch), the design goals, and I might even experiment with designing it "out in the open".

 Design goals